ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/check-if-there-are-any-changes-on-a-session.dotnet.markdown

-# Session : How to check if there are any changes on a session?
+# Session : How to Check if There are Any Changes on a Session

 Single entity can be checked for changes using [HasChanged](../../../client-api/session/how-to/check-if-entity-has-changed) method, but there is also a possibility to check if there are any changes on a session or even what has changed.
-Both `HasChanges` property and `WhatChanged` method are available in `Advanced` session operations.
+Both the `HasChanges` property and the `WhatChanged` method are available in the `Advanced` session operations.

 {PANEL:HasChanges}

-Property indicates if session contains any changes.
-That is if there are any new, changed or deleted entities.
+Property indicates if the session contains any changes.
+If there are any new, changed or deleted entities.

 ### Syntax